Adjuvant therapy: Treatment to keep cancer from returning

 Understand your options before you decide whether adjuvant therapy is for you.
 Balance the side effects with the benefits of treatment when making your decision.By Mayo Clinic Staff

 You've had surgery to take out your tumor, and your surgeon says all the cancer was removed.
 Yet, you've been referred to another doctor to consider more treatment — called adjuvant therapy.
 You may wonder why you need additional treatment when your cancer has already been removed.

-But the added benefit of adjuvant therapy doesn't come without a price — the side effects can be more than minor inconveniences.
+But the added benefit of adjuvant or neoadjuvant therapy doesn't come without a price — the side effects can be more than minor inconveniences.

 Not everyone benefits from adjuvant therapy.
 Work with your doctor to determine if adjuvant therapy is right for you.

 Which treatments are used as adjuvant therapies?